mmatschiner/tutorials/multiple_sequence_alignment/README.md

 <a name="genbank"></a>
 ## Identification of additional homologous sequences

 As mentioned above, the sequence data used in this tutorial are part of the dataset of [Matschiner et al. (2017)](https://academic.oup.com/sysbio/article/66/1/3/2418030).
-While some of the sequence data used in that study were generated by us, most sequences were taken from publicly available databases such as [GenBank](https://www.ncbi.nlm.nih.gov/genbank/) and [BOLD](http://www.boldsystems.org/index.php) (Barcode of Life Data System, which in some cases holds sequences of the mitochondrial COI gene that are not available on Genbank).
-The second set of sequences used in this tutorial, which you will find in file [rag1.fasta](data/rag1.fasta) consists of sequences for the nuclear rag1 gene; however, compared to the set of 16S sequences, the three species listed below are not yet represented.
+While some of the sequence data used in that study were generated by us, most sequences were taken from publicly available databases such as [GenBank](https://www.ncbi.nlm.nih.gov/genbank/) and [BOLD](http://www.boldsystems.org/index.php) (Barcode of Life Data System, which in some cases holds sequences of the mitochondrial COI gene that are not available on GenBank).
+The second set of sequences used in this tutorial, which you will find in file [`rag1.fasta`](data/rag1.fasta), consists of sequences for the nuclear rag1 gene; however, compared to the set of 16S sequences, the three species listed below are not yet represented.

 <center>